ansible/ansible-rulebook/docs/installation.rst

 Stable release
 --------------

-To install ansible-events, run this command in your terminal:
+To install ansible-rulebook, run this command in your terminal:

 .. code-block:: console

-    $ pip install ansible_events
+    $ pip install ansible_rulebook
     $ ansible-galaxy collection install benthomasson.eda

-This is the preferred method to install ansible-events, as it will always install the most recent stable release.
+This is the preferred method to install ansible-rulebook, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.